Used Shipping Containers – Storage Containers – Ocean Cargo Containers

 Container sizes are standardized; however, they age at different rates.
-There is no universal grading system for shipping containers, but the universal language for describing them: “one-trip/new”; “cargo-worthy”; “wind and water tight”; “as is.”
+There is no universal grading system for used or new shipping containers, but the universal language for describing them: “one-trip/new”; “cargo-worthy”; “wind and water tight”; “as is.”
 Here are descriptions of what each means:

 |One Trip/New||The container was manufactured in China and shipped to the U.S. It is being sold to you relatively quickly after arrival in the U.S|

 |Cargo-worthy||The container is no longer considered “new”, but is still certified to ship goods overseas.
 It is wind and water tight and structurally can handle the rigors of overseas shipping.|

 |Wind and Water Tight||The container is wind and water tight.
 While it may be cargo-worthy, a qualified surveyor has not inspected it to ensure that it is.|